bgpalan/code-challenge/README.md

 * Names are very tricky (It is different in different cultures ) and a perfect solution is not possible :)
 * The Supported language is only English
 * The Salutation is optional and I have assumed that the salutation should have minimum of 2 chars and max of 4 .
 Possible examples are Mr. / Miss. , It is Quite possible to have spaces before or after the dot
-* Suffix optional and is at the end of the name starting with a comma and ending in a dot.
+* Suffix is optional and is at the end of the name starting with a comma and ending in a dot.
 Comma can start or end with space and there could be a space before or after the dot
-* Name forms the middle of the string , Name is mandatory might have middle name as well as last name.
+* Name forms the middle of the string , It is mandatory might have middle name as well as last name.
 I have assumed that the first name should have a min length of 5 characters
 * The name is of the format ```Salutation.
 Firstname middleName Lastname , Suffix.```.
 Here Salutation, middleName, lastName and suffix are optional .
 Any name that does not match this is deemed as invalid

 ## Setup